Frequently Asked Questions

 (These are APPROXIMATE dates - ACTUAL dates & deadlines may vary)

-By Jun 15th - You will be contacted with submission instructions
+Jun 15th - You will be contacted with submission instructions

-By August 25th - You sign the contract
+August 15th - You sign the contract

-By August 25th - You are given access to the Gig Sheet and you update it ASAP
+September 1st - You are given access to the Gig Sheet and you update it ASAP

 Sept 1st - Nov 15th - You attend three or four rehearsals as needed

-By Nov 1st - You have in your possession any costume pieces you will be providing
+Nov 1st - You have in your possession any costume pieces you will be providing

-By Nov 15th - You are musically and costume-approved to receive gig offers!
+Nov 15th - You are musically and costume-approved to receive gig offers!

-By Nov 15th - You send me a completed W9
+Nov 15th - You send me a completed W9

-By Nov 15th - You start getting Gig Offers!
+Nov 15th - You start getting Gig Offers!

 Nov 10 thru Dec 24 - you update the Gig Sheet on a daily basis, and keep getting Gig Offers through the last week of December.

-By December 26th - collapse in exhaustion and relief, $500-1000 richer (actual total enrichment may vary)
+December 26th - collapse in exhaustion and relief, $1500-3000 richer (actual total enrichment may vary)

 This page last updated on: